Aqualung (song)

 "Aqualung" is a song by the British progressive rock band Jethro Tull, and the title track from their Aqualung (1971) album.
 The song was written by the band's frontman, Ian Anderson, and his then-wife Jennie Franks.

-While this track was never a single, its self-titled album Aqualung was Jethro Tull's first American top 10 album, reaching number seven in June 1971.
+While this track was never a single, the album, Aqualung, was Jethro Tull's first American top 10 album, reaching number seven in June 1971.
 After "Locomotive Breath", it is the song most often played in concert by Jethro Tull.

 Recording

 The original recording runs for 6:34.
 In an interview with singer Ian Anderson in the September 1999 Guitar World, he said:

 Aqualung wasn't a concept album, although a lot of people thought so.
 The idea came about from a photograph my wife at the time took of a tramp in London.
 I had feelings of guilt about the homeless, as well as fear and insecurity with people like that who seem a little scary.
 And I suppose all of that was combined with a slightly romanticized picture of the person who is homeless but yet a free spirit, who either won't or can't join in society's prescribed formats.

 So from that photograph and those sentiments, I began writing the words to "Aqualung".
 I can remember sitting in a hotel room in L.A., working out the chord structure for the verses.
 It's quite a tortured tangle of chords, but it was meant to really drag you here and there and then set you down into the more gentle acoustic section of the song.

 The Aqualung character is also mentioned in "Cross-Eyed Mary", the next song on the album.

 In a 2015 interview, Martin Barre recounted a situation with Led Zeppelin while recording the song's solo:

 We'd locked ourselves away in the studio—us doing Aqualung, and them working on Led Zeppelin IV—and I hadn't seen Jimmy Page at all.
 Finally, he walked into the control room to say hello, just as I was recording the solo to "Aqualung".
 Now, in those days, if you didn't get a guitar solo in one or two takes, it might become a flute solo.
 It was, 'Go in there and do it or else.'
 And here was Jimmy waving like mad—'Hey, Martin!'—and I'm thinking, 'I can't wave back, or I'm going to blow the solo!'